Kisore-99/BERT/README.md

 Here California Earthquake tweets have been used as dataset.
 And another dataset indicates the label of tweets which has been used in the classification along wtth the former dataset

+And BTW you may see some of the code execution commands in between since it has been worked in google colab it seems as such.
+I solemnly apologize for the convenience.